rerun-io/rerun/docs/README.md

 The entry point to the documentation is [`/content/index.md`](./content/index.md)

-Code examples can be rendered in multiple languages by placing them in `code-examples`, like so:
+Code examples can be rendered in multiple languages by placing them in `code_examples`, like so:

 ```
 /docs
-    /code-examples
+    /code_examples
         /my-example
             /example.py
             /example.rs